-- No restrictions on the use of money
+- No restrictions on the use of funds

 Invoice Factoring / Financing for Manufacturing Companies

 Invoice factoring/financing is a financial transaction type of debtor finance.
-This product allows manufacturers to get an advance on their receivable invoices from their clients.
-Invoice factoring allows the manufacturer to leverage outstanding invoices and receive advances off those invoices ahead of the “net” terms of 30, 60 days the invoices normally take to get paid.
-Basically, it’s a sale of a receivable (invoice) to a third party (factoring company).
+This product allows your business to get an advance on their receivable invoices from their clients.
+Invoice factoring allows the manufacturer to leverage outstanding invoices and receive advances off those invoices ahead of the “net” terms of 30, 60 days the invoices typically take to get paid.
+It’s a sale of a receivable (invoice) to a third party (factoring company).
 This can be a great option if your manufacturing business is struggling with short-term cash flow and funds.

-- Credit requirements based on your customer, not your business
+- Lender credit requirements based on your customer, not your business

-- Low fees, typically less than 2% of the invoice
+- Low fees, typically 1 to 2% of the invoice

-- No monthly payments, no long term debt obligations, no account receivable to collect
+- No monthly payments, long-term debt obligations, or account receivable to collect

 Business Credit Cards for Manufacturing Companies

-Business Credit Cards function and operate the same as personal credit cards, which are revolving lines of credit with the use of a card with a specific account number.
-Credit cards are an excellent solution for your manufacturing business if you’re looking for smaller immediate purchases, and a means to pay for supplies, bills, equipment, and other small items.
+Business credit cards function and operate the same as personal credit cards, which are revolving lines of credit using a card with a specific account number.
+Credit cards are an excellent solution for your manufacturing business if you’re looking for smaller immediate purchases and means to pay for supplies, bills, equipment, and other small items that your company needs.

 - Revolving principal and interest cost